jintonic/gears/install/README.md

 ![wing4path](wing4path.png)

 A few more steps need to be done before you can start to use your [Geant4][].
 They are covered in the [Geant4 Installation Guide](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/postinstall.html#required-environment-settings-on-windows).
 Basically, you need to download [Geant4][] data files from <http://geant4.web.cern.ch/support/download>, unpack them into a directory, for example, `C:\Program Files\Geant4 10.6\share\Geant4-10.6.1\data`, and then [set environment variables](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/postinstall.html#required-environment-settings-on-windows) to point to the database directories.
 This is a very tedious process.
-You can download [a windows batch file](https://en.wikipedia.org/wiki/Batch_file), [GEARS/install/geant4.bat](geant4.bat), open it with `notepad`, modify its contents based on your Geant4 database locations, save and then double click it to run it.
-To check if it runs successfully, press the `windows` key on your keyboard, type `environment` and <kbd>Enter</kbd> to bring up the following window:
+You can download [a windows batch file](https://en.wikipedia.org/wiki/Batch_file), [GEARS/install/geant4.bat](geant4.bat), save it to the same folder where the Geant4 data are saved, select it and then right click on it, choose "Run as administrator" to run it.
+To check if it runs successfully, press the `windows` key on your keyboard, search for `view advanced system settings` and <kbd>Enter</kbd> to bring up the following window:

 ![winSys](winSys.png)

-Click "Environment Variables..." and check the following highlighted items:
+Click "Environment Variables..." and check the highlighted items to make sure that your Geant4 installation folder is included in the `Path` and every data folder is associated with a environment variable:

 ![winEnv](winEnv.png)